Red Gorgonian and White Medridia Anemones on the Yukon

 Q: What are we looking for?

-A: We are looking for high definition, close-up [macro] photographs of the marine life present on the Yukon.
+A: We are looking for high definition, close-up [macro] photographs of the marine life present on the Yukon, both vertebrates or invertebrates.

 Just do your dive as you normally would and photograph any vertebrate or invertebrate marine life as you come across it and submit your photographs here on the iNat link given below, after creating an iNaturalist account.
 You may want to read the introduction to iNaturalist called ‘Getting Started’ below.